tensorflow/ecosystem/README.md

 ### Common setup for for distributed training

-Every distributed training program has a common setup.
+Every distributed training program has some common setup.
 First, define flags so that the worker knows about other workers and knows what role it plays in distributed training: